kmmraj/rekotlin-router/README.md

 A declarative router for [ReKotlin](https://github.com/GeoThings/ReKotlin).
 Allows developers to declare routes in a similar manner as URLs are used on the web.

-Using ReKotlinRouter you can navigate your app by defining the target location in the form of a URL-like sequence of identifiers:
+Using ReKotlinRouter you can navigate your app by defining the target location in the form of a URL-like sequence of identifiers:-

 ```Kotlin
 val routes = arrayListOf(loginRoute, repoListRoute, repoDetailRoute)